StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 ### Genre Selection & Mechanics Definition (Mechanics)

 The first step in designing the game was to determine the genre.
-Based on the findings in Chapter 2, we decided to make a puzzle game, as it is suitable for increasing information retention while allowing for simple mechanisms.
+Based on the findings in Chapter 2, we decided to make a puzzle game, as it is suitable for increasing knowledge retention while allowing for simple mechanisms.

 We reasoned that a 2D shooting game, combined with a puzzle game, could have simple mechanisms, especially if the effect of gravity or other external factors on the missiles is not taken into account.
 This thinking led us to the decision to create a game with missiles being launched into space from a spaceship.
 We immediately thought that there was a similar computer game that we could use as a blueprint: _Space Invaders_^[https://en.wikipedia.org/wiki/Space_Invaders]